CPSSD/dipla/docs/services/get_binaries.md

 The `platform` field should have an identifier for the OS and architecture the client is running on, so the server knows what binary version to send - eg `win32`, `Linux x86-64`, etc.

 The `quality` field should have a floating point value that gives an estimate of the quality of the client.
 Lower is better.

+The `password` field is only required if the server has been set up to require a password.
+If the client does not send a password an appropriate ServiceError will be raised.

 ## server to client